JUMP TO CONTENT

 A career of many hats

 Her journey took her through a variety of roles- each one adding a new layer to her experience.
-From Optometrist to Clinical Engagement Manager, and eventually into her current role as a Regional Retail Manager (RRM), Deepali has worn many hats.
+From Optometrist to Clinical Engagement Manager, and eventually into her current role as a Regional Relationship Manager (RRM), Deepali has worn many hats.
 And each one has taught her something new.
 Leading with purpose “As an RRM, I now support multiple stores across the region,” she explains.
 “It’s a big shift from being in one consulting room.
 But it’s also incredibly rewarding.
 I get to work with amazing teams, help shape strategy, and support people at every stage of their careers.”

 Influencing the profession